Hali Dam

-The Hali Dam is a gravity dam on Wadi Hali about 14 km east of Keyad in Makkah Province of southwestern Saudi Arabia.
-The dam has many purposes to include flood control, irrigation, municipal water supply and groundwater recharge.
-The dam's reservoir has a total storage of 249860000 m3, making it the second largest in the country after the King Fahad Dam.
-The dam was constructed between 2003 and 2009.
-It is owned and operated by the Ministry of Water and Electricity.
+The Hali Dam (Arabic سد حلي) is a gravity dam on Wadi Hali, about 14 km east of Keyad in Mecca Province of southwestern Saudi Arabia.
+It serves multiple purposes, including flood control, irrigation, municipal water supply, and groundwater recharge, and has a reservoir capacity of 249860000 m3, making it the second largest in the country after the King Fahd Dam; it was constructed between 2003 and 2009 and is operated by the Ministry of Environment, Water and Agriculture.